Back

 5. Where should companies report?

-Companies shall include information in the management report through a dedicated section.
+Companies shall include information in a dedicated section of the management report through a dedicated section.
 This means that companies must bring sustainability reporting forward to the time they publish their annual report.

 6. What reporting standards are companies expected to use?

-Companies must report in accordance with the European sustainability reporting standards adopted by the EC via delegated acts after technical advice of EFRAG (see Question 7).
+Companies must report in accordance with the ESRS adopted by the European Commission (EC) via delegated acts based on EFRAG’s technical advice (see question 7).

 7. When are reporting standards expected to be adopted?

-EFRAG has been mandated to develop a technical advice on ESRS.
+The CSRD mandates EFRAG to develop a technical advice on ESRS (ESRS and listed SMEs).
 The EC shall take this into consideration when adopting delegated acts.

-The EC will review the standards at least every 3 years, taking into account relevant developments, incl. developments in international standards.
+The EC will review the standards at least every three years, considering relevant developments, incl. developments on international standards.

 Read our statement and response to the EFRAG PTF-ESRS exposure drafts on EU sustainability reporting standards here.